keira-ph/Neo4j-SMBUD-Project/README.md

 # Systems and Methods for Big and Unstructured Data Project

-#Crime in Context: A Data-Driven Exploration of Mexican Crime Statistics Using Neo4j
+# Crime in Context: A Data-Driven Exploration of Mexican Crime Statistics Using Neo4j

 **Author**: Chiara Fossà
-**Group Number**: 63
 **Academic Year**: 2023-2024

 ## Overview